 Life EMS is an approved training institution by Michigan Works.
 Contact your local Michigan Works branch to see if you qualify for tuition assistance.

 Jason Perton is an Education Coordinator and Paramedic with Life EMS Ambulance.
 He has a bachelor’s degree from Trinity Christian College.
-Jason has a passion for education.
-His students describe him as “a great teacher.”
-“I know without a shadow of a doubt, he wants us to succeed and be the best EMT we can be.”
+Jason has a passion for education and his students describe him as “a great teacher.”
+A previous student said, “I know without a shadow of a doubt, he wants us to succeed and be the best EMT we can be.”

 Non-Refundable Registration Fee: $200 (due at the time of registration).